-Speech and helium speech, with a brief introduction to the physics of the voice
+Speech and helium speech (and very brief notes about the physics of the voice)

 speech used.
 It

 uses this to explain some of the most noticeable features of helium speech, which it illustrates with sound files.
-If this isn't clear, see this more complete Introduction to the physics of speech.
+See also the more complete Introduction to the physics of speech.

 The source-filter model of the vocal tract